 Treating Sensory Processing Issues: Specialized gyms help over-sensitive (or under-sensitive) kids.

 Classroom Accommodations for Kids with Sensory Issues: Working with Schools, from Raising a Sensory Smart Child

 Students with Autism: Online Resources & Support: Whether just starting kindergarten or making their way to college, students with autism spectrum disorder (ASD) face a number of unique challenges.
 If you, a friend, or a loved one has ASD, use this guide to find academic resources, social support, and expert tips for school success.

 - Consumer Health Complete-EBSCO Host: This comprehensive health database includes evidence supported reports, encyclopedia articles, fact sheets, pamphlets, news and magazine access, drug and herb information, with alternative medicine practices.

 - Mayo Clinic Health Letter: This monthly newsletter of reliable health information for a healthier life, is published by the Mayo Foundation for Medical and Educational Research.

-- RBdigital: Digital collection of popular magazines including healthy lifestyle sources for download to a personal device from OPPL website.
-Users must be an OPPL cardholder to use RBdigital.
+- Libby: Digital collection of popular magazines including healthy lifestyle sources for download to a personal device from OPPL website.
+Users must be an OPPL cardholder to use Libby.